 So Daniel had said some very specific things about this blasphemer, this Satan-inspired intellectual military genius, this great orator, this man who will take power over the world, this man who will destroy everything he can that names the name of God.
 Daniel had said enough, surely, to fill a few Pauline sermons.
 And so when Paul said, "I've told you about these things," no doubt much of what he had said came from Daniel.
 And now in 2 Thessalonians chapter 2 he has some more things to say and things to remind them about regarding the man of sin.

 But before we look at that, a question comes to mind.
-And the question is this, when you read about such an individual, you read about him in the book of Daniel and it is indeed a unbelievable description, a man with power like nothing we've ever conceived of, and were you to compare Revelation chapter 13 and read about him there, you would read there that it says he has a mouth speaking arrogant words and blasphemies and he has authority to act for 42 months, that's the same time period, three and a half years.
-He opens his mouth in blasphemies against God, to blaspheme His name and His tabernacle, that is those who dwell in heaven.
-He makes war with the saints to overcome them, authority over every tribe and people and tongue and nation was given to him, and all who dwell on the earth will worship him and everyone whose name has not been written from the foundation of the world in the Book of Life of the Lamb who has been slain, when you read about the tremendous power of this man and you read here that he will do signs and wonders that are deceptive and false and that he comes in the power of Satan, you ask the question...could there be such an individual?
+And the question is this: When you read about such an individual, you read about him in the book of Daniel and it is indeed a unbelievable description, a man with power like nothing we've ever conceived of, and were you to compare Revelation chapter 13 and read about him there, you would read there that it says he has a mouth speaking arrogant words and blasphemies and he has authority to act for forty-two months.
+That's the same time period, three and a half years.
+He opens his mouth in blasphemies against God, to blaspheme His name and His tabernacle.
+That is those who dwell in heaven.
+He makes war with the saints to overcome them, authority over every tribe and people and tongue and nation was given to him, and all who dwell on the earth will worship him and everyone whose name has not been written from the foundation of the world in the Book of Life of the Lamb who has been slain, when you read about the tremendous power of this man and you read here that he will do signs and wonders that are deceptive and false and that he comes in the power of Satan, you ask the question: Could there be such an individual?
 Isn't this almost a fictional human being?
-I mean, we're talking about a man, we're talking about someone in the vernacular who puts his pants on the same way we do, could such a creature actually exist?
+I mean, we're talking about a man, we're talking about someone in the vernacular who puts his pants on the same way we do.
+Could such a creature actually exist?

 In fact, in their book they tell how Hitler was fascinated with mysticism and that he was deeply immersed into the ideas of mysticism.
-He saw rather mystically the miracle of his own destiny as the action of unseen powerful spirit forces.
-The Aeneids of Plutonius were read in little mystical societies of pro‑German intellectuals, along with ancient Hindu texts, Niche(?) and the writings of Tibetan magicians.
-The probable explanation they write for Hitler's deeds is the existence of a magical puzzle, a powerful and Satanic mystical covenant.
-"We shall never be safe from Nazism or rather from certain manifestations of the Satanic which through the Nazis cast its dark shadow over the world until we have roused ourselves to a full understanding of the most fantastic aspects of the Hitlerian adventure."
+He saw rather mystically the miracle of his own destiny as the action of unseen, powerful, spirit forces.
+The Aeneids of Plutonius were read in little mystical societies of pro-German intellectuals, along with ancient Hindu texts, Nietzsche, and the writings of Tibetan magicians.
+The probable explanation” they write “for Hitler's deeds is the existence of a magical puzzle, a powerful and satanic mystical covenant.
+"We shall never be safe from Nazism or rather from certain manifestations of the satanic, which through the Nazis cast its dark shadow over the world, until we have roused ourselves to a full understanding of the most fantastic aspects of the Hitlerian adventure."

 Hitler's whole Third Reich was wedded to the black occult.
-One of his greatest generals, one of his most well‑known was a man named Karl Househoffer(??).
-Househoffer for many years had been a member of The Society Of The Golden Dawn.
+One of his greatest generals, one of his most well-known, was a man named Karl Haushofer.
+Haushofer for many years had been a member of the Society Of The Golden Dawn.
 Now that is a very ancient society of occult involvement.
-I am somewhat familiar with it because of writings in other fields than just Adolph Hitler.
-I met a young man in Hollywood on one occasion who had written two rock musicals, both of those rock musicals he said he wrote under total influence by a demon so that he didn't even know what he was writing until he came out of the trance.
+I am somewhat familiar with it because of writings in other fields than just Adolf Hitler.
+I met a young man in Hollywood on one occasion who had written two rock musicals.
+Both of those rock musicals, he said, he wrote under total influence by a demon so that he didn't even know what he was writing until he came out of the trance.
 In the process of writing those rock operas he got involved with mediums and demons and was getting and giving messages coming from demonic sources.
 In that process he came across some fascinating literature.
-Through sheer fear and terror he came to Christ out of all of that and brought me some of the books and much of what I read in the books that he had for me was about The Society Of The Golden Dawn.
-It is an age‑old black magic occult society.
+Through sheer fear and terror he came to Christ out of all of that and brought me some of the books and much of what I read in the books that he had for me was about the Society Of The Golden Dawn.
+It is an age-old, black magic, occult society.

-Karl Househoffer was a part of that society and it was he who inspired Hitler to write Mein Kemp(??).
-He had visited Tibet and China, India, he had adopted Buddhist beliefs and was initiated into secret Buddha societies from which only suicide was an escape.
-It was said that Househoffer had amazing psychic powers.
-And most of the people who write about Hitler who know this say that Househoffer was the black magician that controlled Hitler.
-Even Rudolph Hess said, quote: "Househoffer was the power, the magician behind Hitler and his demonic legions."
-It was as if Hitler was a medium and Househoffer was the magician.
-The swastika was no German sign, swastika was a magical symbol in China and Europe, a symbol in the black occult.
+Karl Haushofer was a part of that society and it was he who inspired Hitler to write Mein Kampf.
+He had visited Tibet and China, India.
+He had adopted Buddhist beliefs and was initiated into secret Buddhist societies from which only suicide was an escape.
+It was said that Haushofer had amazing psychic powers.
+And most of the people who write about Hitler who know this say that Haushofer was the black magician that controlled Hitler.
+Even Rudolph Hess said, quote: "Haushofer was the power, the magician behind Hitler and his demonic legions."
+It was as if Hitler was a medium and Haushofer was the magician.
+The swastika was no German sign.
+Swastika was a magical symbol in China and Europe, a symbol in the black occult.

-In March of 1946 Househoffer killed his wife and then before a Buddhist altar killed himself and his son said he knew his father was the magician behind Adolph Hitler.
+In March of 1946 Haushofer killed his wife and then before a Buddhist altar killed himself, and his son said he knew his father was the magician behind Adolf Hitler.
 The seven founders of Nazism were all deep in the occult.
-Powells and Brigerre wrote, "One cannot help but think of him as a medium...that is Hitler...most of the time mediums were ordinary insignificant people.
+Pauwels and Bergier wrote, "One cannot help but think of him as a medium.”
+That is Hitler.
+Most of the time mediums were ordinary, insignificant people.
 Suddenly they're endowed with what seems to be supernatural powers.
 It was in this way beyond any doubt Hitler was possessed by forces beyond himself, demoniacal forces which the individual named Hitler was only the temporary vehicle for."
 They said when he got up front of the crowds to speak, the voice that they heard was not his voice.
 It was an unearthly voice, not at all like the voice they heard him use in conversation.

 He butchered six million and wanted to kill every Jew on the face of the earth.
-The man Hitler...a vehicle for a Satanic plot to wipe out the people of God and destroy God's plan and God's kingdom.
+The man Hitler, a vehicle for a Satanic plot to wipe out the people of God and destroy God's plan and God's kingdom.
 Could such a man exist?
 Yes.
 We've seen some previews.
-Antichrist will be a hundred Hitlers rolled into one, a man to be Satan's tool to destroy Israel, to kill the saints, to blaspheme God, to blaspheme Christ, to destroy all religion except the worship of himself and lead the world to hell.
+Antichrist will be 100 Hitlers rolled into one, a man to be Satan's tool to destroy Israel, to kill the saints, to blaspheme God, to blaspheme Christ, to destroy all religion except the worship of himself, and lead the world to hell.
 It is this man of whom Paul speaks.

-What is the day of the Lord?
+What is the Day of the Lord?
 And why would they be so shocked to be in it?
-The day of the Lord is a very technical term.
+The Day of the Lord is a very technical term.
 It refers to the time of God's ultimate judgment.
-The term "day of the Lord" appears four times in the New Testament.
+The term "Day of the Lord" appears four times in the New Testament.
 Many other times it is described or even given different names.
-The term "day of the Lord" appears 19 times in the Old Testament.
-It always refers to a specific final period of divine wrath.
+The term "Day of the Lord" appears nineteen times in the Old Testament.
+It always refers to a specific, final period of divine wrath.
 It's easily described by just a few Old Testament passages.

-When you see the day of the Lord you see wrath and fierce anger and desolation and vengeance and destruction and terror and darkness and dread and gloom and distress and trouble.
+When you see the Day of the Lord you see wrath and fierce anger and desolation and vengeance and destruction and terror and darkness and dread and gloom and distress and trouble.
 It's judgment.
 Six times it is referred to as the day of doom.
 Four times it is called the day of vengeance.
-Revelation 6:17 calls it THE great day of His wrath.
-It always refers to the ultimate severest cataclysmic judgments of God on the wicked.
+Revelation 6:17 calls it the great day of His wrath.
+It always refers to the ultimate, severest, cataclysmic judgments of God on the wicked.
 It is the culmination of God's fury, God's wrath.
 It is climactic.
 The New Testament calls it His day, the day of wrath, the day of wrath and revelation, the great day of God Almighty.
-So this is a terrorizing period of judgment, the final judgment.
+So this is a...this is a terrorizing period of judgment, the final judgment.